In-Depth User Review (2022)

-The Same Day Courier Network isn’t overwhelmed with options and menu systems unlike some other courier work exchange websites.
-That makes is extremely user friendly and simple to get to grips with from the start.
+The Same Day Courier Network isn’t overwhelmed with options and menu systems unlike some other courier work websites.
+That makes is extremely user friendly to get to grips with from the start.
 The fact is that sometimes there can be features just for features’ sake and there’s no real purpose to a lot of tools that are included.
 So SDCN have done well to keep the focus on what’s really important.

 Whether searching for loads or selling one, you don’t have to search through page after page to get what you’re looking for.
-From your account screen it’s one click to find available jobs, one click to list a job for sale.
+From your account screen it’s one click to find available jobs, and just one click to begin listing a job for sale.

 What helps separate SDCN from lesser sites, and keep it heading towards a battle with CX, is that the work being posted here is more commercial work being sold peer-to-peer.
-Not the eBay/budget/removal type work of other sites (which will remain unnamed here).
-What does that mean for you?
-More likely to earn a half-decent rate.
-More likely to make good contacts too.
+Not the eBay/budget/removal type work you will find on sites like Shiply and Delivery Quote Compare.

 So it’s not ALL perfect.
 There are a few little niggles that could be improved.